Best 12AX7 Review

 Like all Gold Lion Tubes, Gold Lion ECC83 is built with meticulous quality, which makes it ideal as the premium upgrade for any audio 12AX7 application.

-You may have noticed there is a Genalex Gold 12AX7/ECC83 Standard Pin version also.
+You may have also noticed a Genalex Gold 12AX7/ECC83 Standard Pin version.
 The standard pin version is a small plate design that is different from the gold pin version.

 Mullard 12AX7 is an excellent choice for upgrading the factory-installed 12AX7 and has become the go-to standard for audio applications.